All Episodes

 I mean, I'd have questions who the 20 are, but beyond that, no, everything would be answered.

-Now, that would still leave, you know, some some uh blackmailing stuff and things like that, but it would certainly get a long go a long way toward explaining things.
+Now, that would still leave, you know, some blackmailing stuff and things like that, but it would certainly get along, go a long way toward explaining things.

 Well, we'll see.

-I would like to see uh Cash Patel be asked that question under oath and have the ask, do you have a list of 20 names that Epstein trafficked young people do?
+I would like to see Cash Patelby ask that question under oath and have the ask, do you have a list of 20 names that Epstein trafficked young people to?

 Let's see.

-According to the Daily Color News Foundation, there's some kind of uh exclusive explosive report uh showing that George Soros or his organization doled out 80 million dollars to leftist groups that are glorifying terrorism.
+According to the Daily Color News Foundation, there's some kind of exclusive, explosive report showing that George Soros or his organization doled out $80 million to leftist groups that are glorifying terrorism.

-Now that means that somewhere in their communication, they said something about, well, you know, sometimes you have to go beyond nonviolence, yeah.
+Now, that means that somewhere in their communication, they said something about, well, you know, sometimes you have to go beyond nonviolence, basically things like that.

-Um not super direct, as in pick up a gun and meet me on Tuesday, but suggesting very clearly that violence is on the table, that it's just one of the options, and his money is going to a number of those uh groups.
+Not super direct, as in pick up a gun and meet me on Tuesday, but suggesting very clearly that violence is on the table, that it's just one of the options.

-Because I feel as though the Soros organization is being robbed every day.
+Because I feel as though the Soros organization is being robbed every day, just like really robbed.

 Because George Soros is clearly beyond the point where he's making the detailed decisions.

-Uh his son honestly doesn't look smart enough or interested enough to you know to look into every organization the money goes to.
+His son honestly doesn't look smart enough or interested enough to look into every organization the money goes to.

 I'll bet that's not happening at the top.

-And that would mean that there's somebody in the lower level who's a gatekeeper for this money, and is I'll just say it.
+And that would mean that there's somebody in a lower level who's a gatekeeper for this money and is, I'll just say it.

 There's almost no chance that there isn't massive fraud.